-Students at the School who are English Language Learners will be served by English to Speakers of Other Languages (ESOL) certified personnel who will follow the Sponsor's plan for English Language Learners (ELLs), or an alternate plan that has been approved by the Sponsor.
-The School shall attend the Sponsor's ESOL procedures training(s) and shall comply with applicable rules and regulations.
+Students at the School who are English Language Learners will be served by English to Speakers of Other Languages (ESOL) certified personnel who will follow the Sponsor's plan for English Language Learners (ELLs), or an alternate plan that has been approved

-- K. Dismissal Policies and Procedures - The School shall implement the dismissal policies as described in the approved Renewal Application or subsequently submitted to and approved by the Sponsor.
+- K. Dismissal Policies and Procedures - The School shall implement the dismissal policies as described in the SMA Student Code of Conduct, Cadet and Parent Agreement, and dismissal procedures as submitted to and approved by the Sponsor to be in effect beginning in 2017-18.
 If the School materially revises the dismissal policies, it shall provide the Sponsor the revised policies within 30 days of adoption by the Governing Board.
 If the Sponsor determines that the revised dismissal policies violate applicable law, it shall provide the School with written notice within 30 days.
 The School shall have the opportunity to resubmit. - 2.
 Upon the School's decision to implement dismissal, the School shall refer the student to the Sponsor for appropriate placement within the District.
 Dismissal procedures shall be clearly defined in writing and included in any parent contract, shared with students and parents annually and provided to the Sponsor no later than two weeks prior to the opening of school each year.
 In each instance where dismissal is initiated, the parents will receive written notice of the dismissal including the reasons for dismissal and a summary of the actions taken to assist the student no less than ten (10) days prior to dismissal.
 The Sponsor shall be provided a copy of the dismissal notice on the same day as the parent.
 The School shall work in conjunction with the Sponsor, the parent(s) and the receiving school to assure that, to the greatest extent possible, such dismissals occur at logical transition points in the school year (e.g. grading periods or semester breaks) that minimize impact on the student grades and academic achievement.
 The School will refrain from dismissing students thirty (30) days prior to a scheduled state assessment.

 - 3. The School may withdraw a student involuntarily for failure to maintain eligibility, such as District residency requirements, or may dismiss a student for violation of the School's Student Conduct Code, which must also be compliant with IDEA, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA) for student with disabilities. - 4.
 The School may not dismiss a student involuntarily for poor academic performance or for a minor infraction of the School's Code of Conduct.
-The School will ensure that no pressure, coercion, negotiation or other inappropriate inducement may be used to attempt to have parents/guardians withdraw students from the School. - L. Student Code of Conduct, Suspension and Expulsion - The School will maintain a safe learning environment at all times.
-The School shall adopt the Sponsor's Code of Student Conduct as described in the approved Renewal Application.
+The School will ensure that no pressure, coercion, negotiation or other inappropriate inducement may be used to attempt to have parents/guardians withdraw students from the School. - L. Student Code of Conduct, Suspension and Expulsion - 1.
+The School will maintain a safe learning environment at all times.
+The School shall adopt the Sponsor's Code of Student Conduct.
 The School will report each month to the Sponsor the number of violations of the Code, by offense, to be included in the Sponsor's discipline reporting, as required by law.
 Students recommended for expulsion or placement in an alternative school will be referred to the Sponsor for appropriate disposition.
 Students with disabilities shall be afforded a manifestation determination if required by the Individual with Disabilities Education Act.